TadLeonard/tfatool/README.md

 2016-01-22 21:30:05,866 | INFO | tfatool.sync | Wrote IMG_0802.JPG in 1.00 s (4.31 MB, 4.31 MB/s)
 ```

-### Example 2: sync subset of files on flashair *just once*
+### Example 2: sync subset of files on FlashAir *just once*

-Sync JPEG files that start with *IMG_08* with the local *stuff/* directory.
+Sync JPEG files that start with *IMG_08* with the local `stuff/` directory.
-Notice that files which already exist in *stuff/* are not overwritten.
+Notice that files which already exist in `stuff/` are not overwritten.

 ```
 flashair-util -j -k "IMG_08.+" -S all -d stuff/